DinosaursAreCute/Dinos_Windows_Themes/README.md

   <a href="https://github.com/DinosaursAreCute/Dinos_Windows_Themes/releases"><img src="https://img.shields.io/github/downloads/DinosaursAreCute/Dinos_Windows_Themes/total?label=Downloads" alt="Total downloads" /></a>
 </p>

 Is windows to serious of a joke to you?
-Do you want to make it look like a cute and colorful desktop environment that would satisfy even the most hardcore linux ricer?
+Do you want to make it look like a cute and colorful desktop environment that would horrify even the most hardcore linux ricer?
 Then this is the theme pack for you!
 With a combination of Rainmeter skins, ExplorerPatcher profiles, PowerToys settings and AutoHotkey scripts, this theme pack will transform your windows experience into *something*...

 ## 🦕 Showcase